wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Spanish language translation updated.
+- Added a new filter hook 'swpm_override_login_limit' to allow custom code to override the active login limit check.

 = 4.6.5 =
 - Added a new feature to send separate email notifications for account upgrades and renewals.